Ukraine and the Western Balkans top Blinken's agenda for NATO foreign ministers meeting in Brussels

 -

-Police arrest suspect in shooting of 3 men of Palestinian descent near University of Vermont
+Suspect in shooting of 3 men of Palestinian descent near the University of Vermont pleads not guilty

-Police have arrested a suspect in the shooting of three young men of Palestinian descent who were attending a Thanksgiving holiday gathering near the University of Vermont campus Saturday evening.
+A Vermont man pleaded not guilty to attempted murder Monday in connection with the shooting of three college students of Palestinian descent who were spending their Thanksgiving break in Burlington.

 -

-Rescuers attempt manual digging to free 41 Indian workers trapped for over 2 weeks in tunnel
+Rescuers are using hand-held drills to free 41 workers trapped in a tunnel for over 2 weeks

-Authorities in India said on Monday they were set to begin manual digging of what they hoped was the final phase of rescuing the 41 construction workers trapped in a collapsed mountain tunnel in the country's north for over two weeks.
+Rescuers in India began digging manually Monday in hopes of reaching 41 construction workers who have been trapped in a collapsed mountain tunnel in the country's north for over two weeks.

 -